 At the same time, those who have completely lost motor neurons or muscle tissue due to disease progression, especially in its most severe form, are not likely to see much benefit of this therapy.
 Like most drugs designed for SMA, Spinraza only improves the function of the existing motor neurons but does not grow new neurons or rebuild muscles.

 Spinraza is administered directly to the central nervous system through lumbar puction: an injection into the spinal cavity.
 This is sometimes done under local anaesthesia but in most cases no anaesthetics are needed as the injection is linked to only mild pain.
 Rarely, general anaesthesia might be required.

 Treatment with Spinraza is initiated by four so-called loading doses: three doses administered in 14-day intervals and a fourth dose 30 days after the third one.
 A maintenance dose needs to be administered every four months thereafter.
 Treatment has to be continued for life or until an alternative treatment is available.

 Spinraza is among the most expensive drugs in the world.
 The 2018 published price of a single dose is around €75,000, or approximately £66,000, however government buyers normally negotiate significant discounts on drugs.
 Therefore, Spinraza needs to be made available under a government-funded drug programme that would be open to all those with SMA.
-TreatSMA campaigns for this to happen and on 15 May 2019 we succeeded.
+TreatSMA has campaigned for this to happen and on 15 May 2019 we succeeded.